- Ofsted Outstanding Training Provider

 - Civilian qualification with a guaranteed RAF job at the end of it

-- You’ll still need to go through phase 1 RAF training, then get your Level 2, 3 and 4 apprenticeship as part of your phase 2 (trade) training.
+- To get the apprenticeship you’re required to join the RAF and need to go through the full application process and phase 1 RAF training, then get your Level 2, 3 and 4 apprenticeship as part of your phase 2 (trade) training.
 Can last 1 year to 3 years of training

 - You’ll also receive dedicated on base medical and dental care